mungewrath/meal-journal/backend/README.md

 ## Debugging Backend
 You should be able to use VS Code to debug with breakpoints.
 1. Ensure your console session has access to the environment you're debugging
-  1. An easy way to do this is `export AWS_PROFILE=mbd-stage`, if you have access keys configured with that profile name
+    1. For stage, configure the AWS CLI with a set of access keys for a profile named `mealjournal-stage`
+    1. For prod, configure the AWS CLI with a set of access keys for a profile named `mealjournal-prod`
 1. Hit debug in VS Code

 To run locally, you need the AWS CLI configured so DynamoDB can be accessed.